leonp/leonp.github.io/_drafts/2016-03-27-tachyons-framework-notes.md

 A jumbotron is a combination of lego bricks &#8211; think of it as something like a pre-built lego house.
 You _might_ be able to squeeze the same lego house into different lego cities, but you can _always_ use a combination of bricks to build a house that fits perfectly.

-Atomic CSS also deals specificity problems.
+Atomic CSS also solves specificity problems.
 Because each class does just one thing independently of other classes, styles can only have one effect, even when they're nested.
 There are no `.introduction .f5` type declarations.

 This sounds great.
 So I thought I'd redo a copy of my site locally using Tachyons.